deshondixon/reading-notes/102/READ1.md

 2. James Monroe
 3. John Quincy Adams

 ## *I also learned that you can created list and bullet point's on your pages in repository.
-This give the page a more effiencent layout and makes it easy to read in list format.*
+This give the page a more efficient layout and makes it easy to read in list format.*